BuildWithAngular/.github/README.md

 - Recommendations for powerful **IDEs** tailored for Angular development.

 ### **Building Blocks**
-A collection of tools to simplify common development tasks and boost your efficiency:
+Pre-designed resources and foundational elements to to streamline your Angular development and accelerate project completion:

 - **UI Libraries**
 Discover and utilize the most popular Angular UI libraries: